C0rvust/Modular-Taskbar/README.md

 ## Setting Menu

 A setting menu can be summoned via the context menu.
 Right click the taskbar, and click `Edit Settings`.
-You will be greated with two pages of settings, which can be navigated via the sidebar.
+You can navigate the menu via the sidebar.

 ### Module Settings
-A list of all avaliable modules are shown, as well as their active status.
-Each module is accompanied with a context button which opens a list of all variables associated with that module avaliable for customization.
+A list of all available modules are shown, as well as their active status.
+Each module is accompanied with a context button which opens a list of all variables associated with that module available for customization.
 To edit each variable, simply click the variable value on the right, enter your desired value, and hit enter.

 You can return to the previous page containing all modules via the context button at the bottom left.